 “That’s the whole point,” Xander explained.
 “That people are still arguing about it, that it’s a major theory but hasn’t ever really been settled.”
 In his case, it was a matter of deciding if the various tremors and jerks he could feel within himself were working their way into his voice, or remained strictly internal.
 “As for the snow globe, that’s where it started.”

-Buffy braced back against the barrier, easily one-handing the semiautomatic grenade launcher and keeping an eye on the small mirror she had posted so that she could see over the makeshift wall without having to expose any part of herself.
+Buffy braced back against the barrier, easily one-handing the M32 multi-shot grenade launcher and keeping an eye on the small mirror she had posted so that she could see over the makeshift wall without having to expose any part of herself.
 “Okay, I’m listening,” she told him.
 “But I’m warning you, this had better not have anything to do with Amy Yip.”